navidrome/navidrome/README.md

 This project is being actively worked on.
 Expect a more polished experience and new features/releases on a frequent basis.
 Some upcoming features planned:

+- Complete WebUI, to browse and listen to your library
 - Last.FM integration
 - Smart/dynamic playlists (similar to iTunes)
 - Support for audiobooks (bookmarking)